ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Try introducing multiple touches: touch w/ 3 fingers to pause, double-tap on a level # to select, remove confirmation button at bottom of menu
 - [ ] Help menu
 - [ ] Resize main menu after removing the confirmation button (green arrow)
+- [ ] Fix alignment in levels 14 and 15
+- [ ] Thicken platforms in level 19
+- [ ] Start compiling images for display (to replace some-not all-of the drawing methods: player, items, moving islands, bullets, shrapnel) to decrease Formal's overall latency?